jaipunjwani/blockchain-based-voting/README.md

 ### How to Run
 You can use `docker` to run this application.
 See [docker instructions](https://github.com/jaipunjwani/blockchain-based-voting/blob/master/README.Docker.md) for more.

-pip install the dependencies from `requirements.txt` (ideally in a virtual environment).
+Alternatively, you can set up the environment using `pip` to install the dependencies from `requirements.txt` (ideally in a virtual environment).
 Then run `python main.py`.
 To customize the software for your own voter roll & ballot, modify `configs/voter_roll.json` and `configs/ballot_config.json`, respectively.